-During the workshop you will be able to examine how the key UK mechanisms and agencies, such as courts and tribunals, the Ministry of Justice and its executive agencies, the legal aid system and the legal professions relate to one another and deliver their services so that you can consider, in the light of shared experience, options for reform in your own country, action plans and strategies for change.
+During the workshop you will be able to examine how the key UK mechanisms and agencies, such as courts and tribunals, the Ministry of Justice and its executive agencies, the legal aid system and the legal professions relate to one another and manage and deliver their services.
+It will enable you to consider, in the light of shared experience, options for reform in your own country, action plans and strategies for change.

 How participants will benefit

 The workshop will:

 • Examine the meaning and significance of the rule of law

 • Familiarise you with recent and current initiatives to modernise the management and delivery of justice